sara-sabr/ITStrategy/_pages/en/capabilities.md

 - Cultural Capabilities
   - [Section 10.
 Learning and Generative Culture](#section-10-learning-and-generative-culture)
   - [Section 11.
 Transformation and Transformational Leadership](#section-11-transformation-and-transformational-leadership)

+### What is an Assessment tool

+An Assesment tool is a roadmap that helps to prospect self-improvement, uncover team challenges and opportunities through  capabilities, identifies priorities and tracks the progress.
+It is easy to use and produce credible results.
+The tool provides the ability to review team performance and guide to achieve a desired outcome.
+It is a tool to drive technology performance improvement in the organization.
+The Assesment tool is a survey that will help to measure team performance, understand strength and give recommendations on areas of improvement.
+It doesnt collect any data and the responses stay anonymous.
+The tool will show the areas where the competencies of your team don’t reach the level required to reach team goals.
+When gaps don’t get addressed, they tend to get bigger, eventually causing teams to collapse.
+Provided recommendations for each section will fill the gaps in your team that allows them to grow and reach required goals.
+Received score and recommendations can be saved by a user in order to come back and take the survey again.
+When you compare the competencies defined in the first assessment to the results you received in second, you will find how your team performance progressed.
+The process can be repeated until desired outcomes of team performance achieved.

+#### What is the problem and solution
+To manage today's business enviroment challenges organizations need the ability to deliver software with speed and stability.
+It will help to improve technology and organizational performance.

+#### Who is it for
+IT teams in IITB but any Dev team can benefit from this tool

+#### What is the purpose of Assesment tool
+Based on the analysis of the answers, IT teams within the organization can see whether it is moving in the right direction.
+DevOps assessment tool helps to better understand strengths and needs, outline current maturity and identify a road map of improvement area.
+For better outcomes use this path for continuous integration and delivery:
+<<Image>>

+#### Assesment tool process
+Our process includes:
+- Invitation to take a survey
+- Choice of section to be assesed
+- Take a survey on selected section
+- Receive score (Beginner, Intermediate, Advanced)
+- Read recommendation on how to improve
+- Implement recommendarions
+- Come back a re-take the survey in 6 month
+<<include an image>>

+#### Survey questions
+Questions cover User Research, Development, Testing, Automation, Deployment, Management and Monitoring  , which are all  part of any product development cycle.
+The survey includes questions mostly about team experimentation, visibility of work, visual management and monitoring, learning culture and continuous improvement.
+It has 11 sections, each of them will take approx. 10-15 minutes to answer.
+A user can be assesed on any section of the choice and get the results immediately.

+#### Scoring
+Each survey section will provide a score which will help you to get an idea of where you and your team is and where your team can be on  DevOps journey.
+Average of Percentage questions:
+- Low: 0-49%
+- Medium: 50-89%
+- High: 90-100%
+When complete, the assessment results are immediately available on the page followed by recommendations.

+#### Recommendations
+To achieve goals of efficient cooperation, collaboration, and bug-free code each section provides recommendations on how to improve and what actions to take.

+#### Alignment.

+#### Supporting quotes.

 ### SECTION 1.
 VERSION CONTROL AND CODE MAINTAINABILITY